killeent/mesosphere_challenge/README.md

 2. iterate through all elevators, performing their actions one by one
 3. release the lock

+(we also acquire the lock to query the world)

 Though in the real world pickups, updates and the movement of elevators are continuous and occur in parallel, given the limited timespan necessary to implement this project, we chose to have this simple implementation.